 The waterfalls of the Great Smoky Mountains National Park are many and wondrous.
-When visiting the Great Smoky Mountains National Park and Gatlinburg or Pigeon Forge area, a waterfall has to be on the itinerary to truly experience some of nature’s beauty in the Tennessee mountains.
+When visiting the Great Smoky Mountains National Park finding at least one waterfall has to be on the itinerary to truly experience some of nature’s beauty in the Tennessee mountains.
 Some waterfalls can only be viewed by hiking the associated trail while others are easily viewable from the road in your car, though you’ll want to park your car to be able to spend a few minutes admiring the nature beauty of water cascading in sparkling rivulets over the rocks.

 There are many waterfalls in the Great Smoky Mountains National Park and you can get information on any or all of them at any Visitor Center.
 Listing them here in no certain order, we will touch on the trails and features of the waterfalls so visitors will have enough information to decide which waterfalls they would like to see on their trip.